Amasirat/Obsidian/Javascript.md

 Javascript is a language first created for the browser, however later able to be used browser-agnostically using node.js.

+A great learning resource is [The Modern Javascript Tutorial](https://javascript.info/)

 # General

 * The program's in javascript are called scripts.